tomgiddings/tomgiddings-next/README.md

 ## Tests

-End to end testing is provided via [Testcafe](https://testcafe.io/) and can be run using `npm test`.
+End to end testing is provided via [Testcafe](https://testcafe.io/) and Chrome.
+These are run using `npm run test`, and are also included as part of a GitHub Workflow.

+## Prettier and eslint

+- To run eslint: `npm run lint`.
+- To run prettier: `npm run prettier`.